The Djembe Drum

 Ian Mikael Kirss is the son of drummer Jaan Kirss.
 Under his watch, he started learning the drum set in 1999 after entering music school with piano 3 years prior.
 While the piano lessons were a chore, the kit was a joy.
 Learning was made fun thanks to the inspiration of American nu-metal band Slipknot and their debut album.
 For the first 4 years, Ian went all-in with learning to play what the band had recorded.

 In 2004, the internationally recognized cymbal and gong company Paiste put together a competition in Tallinn, Estonia.
 Ian won the main prize, which was a lifetime contract with the company, becoming a Paiste artist at the age of 14.
 From there on, Ian’s father and sister Helena Victoria put together a family drum show and started performing nationally, as well as internationally.

 Ian Mikael joined the rock band House of Games in 2007 and went straight on tour with U.S. rock legends WASP as the warm-up-act, playing 5 major cities in the United Kingdom.
 As of 2018, he plays drums in the rock band Sounds of September.
 That same year the band travelled to Netherlands twice, to ultimatelly win the Female Metal Event (FemME).

 In 2010, Ian started playing the djembe drum with international musician Tom Walsberg in Estonia, Bali (Indonesia) and Koh Phangan (Thailand).
 This relationship led to many collaborations with world-travelling troubadours, shamans and musicians.
 Since then, he has performed with the djembe at events like Bali SpiritFest, Mindvalley University, Shama Retreats in Tenerife and more.

 These days, he is fully commited to growing the Djembe Master brand by regularly creating new YouTube videos and full-length masterclass courses.
-Ian has clients in 33 countries.
+Ian has customers in 35 countries.